 Late May through October, here's how we offer our seasonal specialty flower crops:

-in weekly fresh flower subscriptions (like a CSA for seasonal flowers);
+with weekly fresh flower subscriptions (like a CSA for seasonal flowers)

-by weekly B-2-B house accounts with business customers including Triple Creek Ranch, Mission Bistro and The Wild Mare;
+by weekly Business-to-Business house accounts with business customers including Triple Creek Ranch, Mission Bistro and The Wild Mare;

-by donation of surplus stems to nonprofits and community causes like The Living Center and nursing home in Stevensville, and SAFE in the Bitterroot.
+by donation of surplus stems to nonprofits and community causes like The Living Center and nursing home in Stevensville, and SAFE in the Bitterroot, our local domestic violence agency.

-Converting her lifelong passion for flowers and beauty into a sustainable, ethical flower business aligns perfectly with our family's belief in a simpler, more beautiful, and more nature-connected world.
+Converting a lifelong passion for flowers and beauty into a sustainable, ethical flower business aligns perfectly with our family's belief in a simpler, more beautiful, and more nature-connected world.

-Kindness and the importance of relationships are the bedrock values of our business.
+We are not a transactional business, or transactional people.
+Relationships, hard work, friendliness, generosity and going the extra mile are the bedrock values of our business.
 It's great to have you along on our journey.
 Take the time to smell the flowers.
 Raise a toast to the happy couple.
-Sit a spell on the porch.
+Giggle, chuckle, smile.
+Sit a spell on the front porch.
 Shed some happy tears.

 Life is good.